GopherEverett/ATLive/README.md

 ### Features

 - See all neighborhoods in Atlanta
-- See individual neighborhoods and a listing of lve music venues in that neighborhood
+- See individual neighborhoods and a listing of live music venues in that neighborhood
 - Add a new neighborhood
 - Add a new music venue in a neighborhood
 - Edit the information about a venue